PyTemplate/typer_cli/README.md

 - `make lint` - Run the linting tools.
 Includes pre-commit hooks, black, isort, flake8, pylint, and mypy.

-- `make check` - Run the test and lint commands, followed by the clean command.
+- `make check` - Run the test and lint commands.

 - `make build` - Build a docker image using the Dockerfile.